 Real estate investments include costs of development and redevelopment activities, and construction in progress.
 Capitalized costs, including interest and other carrying costs during the construction and/or renovation periods, are included in the cost of the related asset and charged to operations through depreciation over the asset's estimated useful life.
 Interest and financing costs capitalized amounted to \$6.3 million, \$6.7 million and \$4.1 million for 2009, 2008 and 2007, respectively.
-A variety of costs are incurred in the acquisition, development and leasing of a property, such as pre-construction costs essential to the development of the property, development costs, construction costs incurred during the period of development.
+A variety of costs are incurred in the acquisition, development and leasing of a property, such as pre-construction costs essential to the development of the property, development costs, construction costs, interest costs, real estate taxes, salaries and related costs, and other costs incurred during the period of development.
 After a determination is made to capitalize a cost, it is allocated to the specific component of a project that is benefited.
-The Company cases capitalization on the portions substantially completed and occupied, or held available for occupancy, and capitalizes only those costs associated with the portions under development.
+The Company ceases capitalization on the portions substantially completed and occupied, or held available for occupancy, and capitalizes only those costs associated with the portions under development.
 The Company considers a construction project to be substantially completed and held available for occupancy upon the completion of tenant improvements, but not later than one year from cessation of major construction activity.